-The Owens Bottle Machine Co. initially offered exclusive licenses for specific types of bottles.
+The Owens Bottle-Machine Co. initially offered exclusive licenses for specific types of bottles.
 For example, the American Bottle Co. completely controlled the manufacture of soda and beer bottles by the Owens machine from 1905 to 1929, and the Thatcher Mfg.
-Co. was the sole licensee for milk bottles during a similar period.
+Co. was the sole licensee for milk bottles during a similar period (see the sections for both companies for details).
 Corporations owned by Owens controlled grape juice and catsup bottle manufacture.
 By ca. 1909, the company woke up to the idea that it was cutting itself out of the bottle making business and ceased the exclusive license practice, while still restricting the number of companies allowed to manufacture certain types of bottles.
 For example, liquor bottles were licensed to the Charles Boldt Glass Co., the Illinois Glass Co., and Owens-controlled plants.
 Thus, different types of bottles began to be made by Owens machines at different times (see Miller & McNichols 2002:3, 6-8).